Amazon's Echo smart speakers aren't just able to connect over Wi-Fi - they are also Bluetooth compatible too.

 Once you're set, it will mean you're able to not only take advantage of the likes of Spotify and Apple Music, but also music playing on your phone through a web browser or a non-supported streaming service.

 One last thing before diving in below - you might be wondering, "Does my Echo device have Bluetooth?"
-The answer to that is yes - every device in the Amazon Echo family supports Bluetooth.
+The answer to that is yes - every device in the Amazon Echo family supports Bluetooth, from the cheapest Echo Dot to the Amazon Echo Show 8 and Echo Studio.

 How to pair your Echo with a Bluetooth speaker